Bria-AI/ComfyUI-BRIA-API/Readme.md

 | **Tailored Model Info** | Retrieves the default settings and prompt prefix of a trained tailored model, which can be used to configure the Tailored Gen node. |

 ## Image Editing Nodes
-These nodes modify specific parts of images, enabling adjustments while maintaining the integrity of the rest of the image. [[API docs](https://bria-ai-api-docs.redoc.ly/tag/Image-Editing)].
+These nodes modify specific parts of images, enabling adjustments while maintaining the integrity of the rest of the image.

 | Node                   | Description                                                        |
 |------------------------|--------------------------------------------------------------------|